How will the EU's Ecodesign Regulation update affect you?

 Scope of the ESPR

-The scope of the Ecodesign for Sustainable Products Regulation (ESPR) represents a significant expansion compared to the previous Ecodesign Directive.
+The scope of the ESPR represents a significant expansion compared to the previous Ecodesign Directive.
 While the Ecodesign Directive was limited to energy-related products such as washing machines and refrigerators, the new regulation now extends to almost all physical products.
-The group of affected economic operators has also been expanded.
-Previously, manufacturers, authorised representatives, importers, and retailers were mainly responsible for product safety.
-Now, fulfilment service providers and online marketplace operators are also subject to safety-related obligations.
+Also, the group of affected economic operators has been expanded.
+Previously, manufacturers, authorised representatives, importers, and retailers were responsible for product safety.
+Now, fulfillment service providers and online marketplace operators are also subject to specific obligations.

 Products “on the radar” of the EU

 Several product categories are currently "on the radar" of the EU under the ESPR.
-These include textiles, especially garments and footwear, furniture including mattresses, information and communication technology (ICT) products, other electronics and energy-related products, detergents, paints, lubricants, chemicals, iron, steel, aluminium, and tyres.
-Each of these categories will be subject to specific delegated acts that will outline the detailed requirements for compliance.
+These include textiles, especially garments and footwear, furniture including mattresses, information and communication technology (ICT) products, other electronics and energy-related products, detergents, paints, lubricants, chemicals, iron, steel, aluminum, and tyres.
+Each of these categories is likely to be subject of specific delegated acts in the near future that will outline the detailed ecodesign requirements.

 New Ecodesign Requirements

-The new Ecodesign requirements under the ESPR are designed to improve various aspects of (environmental) product performance.
+The new ecodesign requirements under the ESPR are designed to improve various aspects of (environmental) product performance.
 These include durability, reliability, reusability, upgradability, repairability, the possibility of maintenance and refurbishment, energy and resource efficiency, and recyclability (Art.
 5 para.
 1 ESPR).
-Additionally, the regulation prohibits premature obsolescence (Art.
+Additionally, the ESPR prohibits the premature obsolescence of products (Art.
 5 para.
 2 ESPR), ensuring that products are designed to last longer and reduce waste.

 Information requirements are also a key component of the ESPR.
 Manufacturers will need to provide information regarding the performance of their products, including a reparability value, a durability score, a carbon footprint, or an environmental footprint (Art.
 7 ESPR).
 This transparency will help consumers make more informed choices and promote sustainable consumption.